 The Knowledge Base

 The Teachers College Reading and Writing Project was founded and is directed by Lucy Calkins, The Robinson Professor of Children’s Literature at Teachers College.
-Lucy is the author or co-author of over two score of books, including Pathways to the Common Core (with Ehrenworth and Lehman) which was recently listed as #8 in the New York Times list of best-selling education books.
-She has also authored/co-authored The Art of Teaching Writing, The Art of Teaching Reading, Writing Pathways, and a series of books titled Units of Study in Reading and the recently released Units of Study in Opinion/Argument, Information and Narrative Writing: A K-8 Common Core Curriculum.
+Lucy is the author or co-author of over two score of books, including Pathways to the Common Core (with Ehrenworth and Lehman) which was listed as #8 in the New York Times list of best-selling education books.
+She has also authored/co-authored The Art of Teaching Writing, The Art of Teaching Reading, Writing Pathways, a series of books titled Units of Study in Reading, Units of Study in Opinion/Argument, Information and Narrative Writing: A K-8 Common Core Curriculum, Up the Ladder, and the recently released Units of Study for Teaching Reading: Middle School Grades, Introductory Bundle.
 These books, as well as those by current and former staff members and TCRWP teachers, create a portfolio of texts which is foundational to reading and writing workshop instruction across the globe.

 The TCRWP functions both as a think tank and a community of practice.
 Every Thursday for thirty years, the staff developers and leaders devote the entire day to participating in an intense, collaborative think-tank.
 Meanwhile lead teachers participate in many think tanks that last across years and contribute in important ways to the organization’s knowledge base.
 Because the TCRWP places high value on maintaining long-term and close affiliations with schools and districts, this means that the organization, like its schools, is continually adapting to new pressures and challenges while holding tight to a longstanding commitment to joyous, purposeful, lifelong literacy.
 The result is that the TCRWP is deeply engaged in finding reasonable (and sometimes state-of-the-art) solutions to calls for more data-based, standards-based instruction and more alignment with teacher-effectiveness frameworks.